matthewolckers/my_website/_pages/research.md

 b, strong { font-weight: 600; }
 </style>

-**Friend-based Ranking**
-  - with [Francis Bloch](https://www.sites.google.com/site/francisbloch1/home), Paris School of Economics.

-  - We analyze the design of a mechanism to extract a ranking of individuals according to a unidimensional characteristic, such as ability or need.
-Individuals, connected on a social network, only have local information about the ranking.
-We show that a planner can construct an ex post incentive compatible and efficient mechanism if and only if every pair of friends has a friend in common.
-We characterize the windmill network as the sparsest social network for which the planner can always construct a complete ranking.

-  - <i class="far fa-file-pdf"></i> [arXiv](https://arxiv.org/pdf/1807.05093.pdf), [SSRN](https://papers.ssrn.com/abstract=3213311)
-  - Conditionally accepted at *AEJ: Microeconomics*

-  ---

 **Biased updating creates a gambling trap: Evidence from sports betting in Kenya**
   - with [Joshua Blumenstock](http://www.jblumenstock.com/), UC Berkeley.